Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 In January, students are wrapping up their fall school semesters.
 They usually begin their winter break 2-3 weeks before the Lunar New Year.
 In 2023, that means students will be off for for much of January.
 Meanwhile, workers are beginning to prepare for the (traditional) year’s end by attending company weiya parties in the weeks leading up to the Lunar New Year.

-Here are the dates for upcoming Lunar New Years: February 1, 2022, January 22, 2023, and February 10, 2024.
 In the weeks leading up to Lunar New Year, you can visit Dihua Street or Nanmen Market in Taipei to observe flocks of locals shopping for New Year’s goodies.
 These markets can get VERY BUSY and crowded, especially on the two weekends before the LNY holiday begins.